Ghassan Hage

 Ghassan J. Hage (born 1957 in Beirut, Lebanon) is a Lebanese-Australian academic serving as Future Generation Professor of Anthropology at the University of Melbourne, Australia.
 He has held a number of visiting professorships including at the American University of Beirut, University of Nanterre – Paris X, the University of Copenhagen and Harvard.
-He is currently (2022-2023) a visiting professor at the Max Planck Institute of Social Anthropology in Halle (Germany).

-Biography
+He has published several books on immigration, race and refugees in Australia.

+Early life

-Hage grew up in Beirut, Lebanon, as part of a Maronite Catholic family.
+Hage grew up in Beirut, Lebanon, in a Maronite Catholic family.
 He moved to Sydney in 1976, aged 19.
-Hage's maternal grandparents, are of Lebanese background, but had migrated to Australia from Santo Domingo in the 1930s.
-His mother, born in Santo Domingo, was an Australian citizen and thirty years old when she went to Lebanon and married Hage's father, Lt Colonel Hamid Hage.
+Hage's maternal grandparents are of Lebanese background, but had migrated to Australia from Santo Domingo in the 1930s.
+His mother, born in Santo Domingo, was an Australian citizen and thirty years old when she moved to Lebanon and married Hage's father, Lt Colonel Hamid Hage.
 After their marriage they lived in Baabda, near Beirut, where Hage was born.

+Education

 Hage completed his schooling in Lebanon.
-He obtains his Baccalaureat 2eme Partie as a student of the International College (section française).
-Hage had enrolled at the American University of Beirut as a pre-med student when the Lebanese civil war (1975-1990) erupted.
+He obtained his Baccalaureat 2eme Partie as a student of the International College (section française).
+Hage had enrolled at the American University of Beirut as a pre-med student when the Lebanese civil war (1975–90) erupted.
 He left Lebanon in 1976 and joined the maternal side of the family in Australia.
+He completed a Bachelor of Arts (Hons) at Macquarie University in 1982, a Diplome de 3eme Cycle (Universite de Nice, 1983) and a PhD in anthropology ("a study of communal identification among Christian Lebanese during the Lebanese civil war" - Macquarie University, 1989).

+Career

-Hage completed a Bachelor of Arts (Hons) at Macquarie University in 1982, a Diplome de 3eme Cycle (Universite de Nice, 1983) and a PhD in anthropology (a study of communal identification among Christian Lebanese during the Lebanese civil war - Macquarie University, 1989).
-From 1987-88 he was a part-time lecturer at UTS, then until 1994 a lecturer in Social Sciences at the University of Western Sydney.
-He was at the University of Sydney from 1994-2008 before moving to the University of Melbourne.
-He has also held a post-doctoral research position and a visiting professorship at Pierre Bourdieu’s research centre in Paris at the Ecole des Hautes Etudes en Sciences Sociales which has been of particular importance in his intellectual formation.
+From 1987 he was a part-time lecturer at the University of Technology Sydney, then until 1994 a lecturer in Social Sciences at the University of Western Sydney.
+He was at the University of Sydney from 1994 to 2008 before moving to the University of Melbourne.
+He has also held a post-doctoral research position and a visiting professorship at Pierre Bourdieu's research centre in Paris at the Ecole des Hautes Etudes en Sciences Sociales which has been of particular importance in his intellectual formation.

+In 2023-2024 Hage was a visiting professor at the Max Planck Institute of Social Anthropology in Halle (Saale), Germany.
+On 7 February 2024, Hage was laid off by the Max Planck Society due to his comments on the Gaza war.
+On 7 October 2023, the day of the Hamas-led attack on Israel, Hage published a poem entitled "Israel-Palestine: The Endless Dead-End That Will Not End."

+Private life

-He divides his time between Melbourne, Sydney, Beirut and Europe, and is fluent in French, Arabic and English.
+Hage divides his time between Melbourne, Sydney, Beirut and Europe.

-He is deaf, possibly due to a bomb explosion in Beirut in his teenage years.
+Hage is deaf.
 His hearing declined considerably in the 1980s and 1990s.
 He has had one cochlear implant fitted in 2004 and another in 2012.